Equity Incentive Plan

 The Company’s Second Restated 2009 Equity Incentive Plan, or the Plan, provides incentive compensation to attract and retain qualified directors, officers, personnel and other parties who may provide significant services to the Company.
 The Plan is administered by the compensation committee of the Company’s board of directors.
 The compensation committee has the full authority to administer and interpret the Plan, to authorize the granting of awards, to determine the eligibility of potential recipients to receive an award, to determine the number of shares of common stock to be covered by each award (subject to the individual participant limitations provided in the Plan), to determine the terms, provisions and conditions of each award (which may not be inconsistent with the terms of the Plan), to prescribe the form of instruments evidencing awards and to take any other actions and make all other determinations that it deems necessary or appropriate in connection with the Plan or the administration or interpretation thereof.
 In connection with this authority, the compensation committee may, among other things, establish performance goals that must be met in order for awards to be granted or to vest, or for the restrictions on any such awards to lapse.

-During the three months ended March 31, 2020, the Company granted 686,770 shares of restricted common stock, to the Company’s executive officers and other eligible individuals, pursuant to the terms of the Plan and the associated award agreements.
-The estimated fair value of these awards was $15.23 per share on grant date, based on the adjusted closing market price of the Company’s common stock on the NYSE on such date.
+Additionally, during the nine months ended September 30, 2020 and 2019, the Company granted 686,770 and 455,174 shares of restricted common stock, respectively, to the Company’s executive officers and other eligible individuals, pursuant to the terms of the Plan and the associated award agreements.
+The estimated fair value of these awards was $15.23 and $14.40 per share on grant date, based on the adjusted closing market price of the Company’s common stock on the NYSE on such date.
 The shares underlying the grants vest in equal annual installments commencing on the first anniversary of the grant date, as long as such grantee complies with the terms and conditions of his or her applicable restricted stock award agreement.

-The following table summarizes the activity related to restricted common stock for the three months ended March 31, 2021 and 2020:
+The following table summarizes the activity related to restricted common stock for the nine months ended September 30, 2020 and 2019:

 The entire disclosure for share-based payment arrangement.